 - At the conclusion of the procedure, the incisions, which usually measure less than a quarter of an inch long, may or may not require sutures.

-- Excessive scarring internally or of the skin where etching took place
+- Excessive scarring internally or in the skin where etching took place

-- Potential for infection after the surgery (usually occurring in first 3-5 weeks)
+- Infection after the surgery (usually occurring in first 3-5 weeks)

 - Nerve damage or permanent loss of skin sensitivity, particularly around the belly button